cheqd/cheqd-node/architecture/adr-list/adr-010-did-resolver.md

 ## Unresolved questions

-Should the web service find another node for the request if it is not possible to connect to the node?
+* Should the web service find another node for the request if it is not possible to connect to the node?
 So will the web service have a pool of trusted nodes for requesting?
+* Synchronous replying for client requests?